sitespeedio/sitespeed.io/docs/_posts/2018-05-10-browsertime-3.0.md

 Using WebPageReplay we get more stable metrics.
 This is super useful if you want to make sure you find front end performance regressions.
 However testing **without** a proxy is good since you will then get the same variations as your user will get.

 ### Screenshots as jpeg or png
 We use [sharp](http://sharp.pixelplumbing.com/) to store/convert screenshots.
 Screenshots are now located in the screenshots folder, named after each run.
-Default are jpg screenshots. [#468](https://github.com/sitespeedio/browsertime/pull/468).
+Default is jpeg screenshots. [#468](https://github.com/sitespeedio/browsertime/pull/468).

 ### 1 based file names
-One of the most annyoing things in older Browsertime versions has been that the file names has been 0 based.File names are now based on 1 and not 0 so the first file from the first iteration is named something with -1. [#536](https://github.com/sitespeedio/browsertime/pull/536).
+One of the most annoying things in older Browsertime versions has been that the file names has been 0-based.
+File names are now based on 1 and not 0 so the first file from the first iteration is named something with -1. [#536](https://github.com/sitespeedio/browsertime/pull/536).

 ### Better error handling
-Browsertime now catch most errors and there's a error array in the JSON output that holds errors that has happened within each run.
+Browsertime now catch most errors and there's an error array in the JSON output that holds errors that has happened within each run.
 The array is an array of arrays, potentially you could have multiple errors per run.

 ### DOMContentLoaded in the video
 You can now see when DOMContentLoaded happens in the video.